Retrieval-Augmented Test Generation: How Far Are We?

 \textbf{Internal Validity.} The primary threat to internal validity arises from the nondeterministic nature of LLMs.
 To mitigate this, we set the temperature parameter to zero, thereby constraining randomness and ensuring the most deterministic response possible \cite{ouyang2023llm}.
 Additionally, we conducted a preliminary study by running a subset of the experiment five times (using only the TensorFlow and PyTorch libraries) and found that the average difference in metrics was less than 2.5\%.
 There may also be limitations in the prompts used for the LLMs.
 To address these, we conducted multiple series of prompt optimizations before applying them to the entire dataset, ensuring the prompts were as effective as possible.

 \textbf{Construct Validity.} The primary threat to construct validity lies in the evaluation metrics employed.
 The test adequacy metric used in this study is line coverage.
 Although line coverage is widely utilized to assess the effectiveness of test cases, it may not strongly correlate with the detection of actual bugs, which is the ultimate goal of testing.
-Mutation score is another widely used metric in the domain, designed to detect mutations (potential defects) in the software under test.
+The mutation score is another widely used metric in the domain, designed to detect mutations (potential defects) in the software under test.
 However, in our case, mutating and building the source projects is too time-consuming, rendering our study infeasible.